Seton Hill Named a Best Graduate School for Health: Physician Assistant

 Why Choose Seton Hill's Physician Assistant Program?

-- 96% of Seton Hill's Physician Assistant Program graduates who have taken the Physician Assistant National Certifying Exam (PANCE) in the past five years have passed on their first attempt.
-Click to View Pass Rate Summary Report (pdf).
+- 100% of Seton Hill's Physician Assistant Program graduates who have taken the Physician Assistant National Certifying Exam (PANCE) in the past five years have passed it - and 96% have passed on their first attempt.
+Click to view Pass Rate Summary Report (PDF).

 - Students entering the program as freshmen can earn their B.S. and their M.S. in only five years.